What is LBD?

-Using local bibliographic data (LBD), you can add local bibliographic information to a bibliographic record that is specific to your institution's title; however, other institutions will not be able to see that information in the WorldCat master record and your users will only see your institution's LBD.
+Using local bibliographic data (LBD), you can add local bibliographic information to a bibliographic record that is specific to your institution's title; however, other institutions will not be able to see that information in the WorldCat record and your users will only see your institution's LBD.

 What type of information is appropriate for LBD?

 Essentially, LBD is local information that complements the full bibliographic data in the WorldCat database.

 Enhance the bibliographic record for local use by adding local subject headings, uniform titles, or notes.

 How do I create, maintain, and view LBD?

 You can create and maintain LBD information in:

 - WorldCat Metadata API